nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 ### Eastern Science
 Last but not least, this final part is the main motivation for this blog.

-I am here in the USA for two and half month, looking at the recent great success of AI.
+I have been here in the USA for two and half months, looking at the recent great success of AI.
 Many big plans and investments for applying AI into normal lives, but also raise a lot of visible/invisible concerns.
 I wonder if Western science is left behind the fast-growing Large AIs towards the big things like AGI (artificial general intelligence).
 Theoretical scientists tried their best but could not catch the big AIs.
 Indeed, technologies often come with pros and cons.
 If we keep the conventional fashions and try to prove and formulate systems after their wide usage, theoretical science seems to be stuck and could be left behind the reality.
 So, this approach could be ineffective for the emerging powerful technologies such as AI and rapid changes in the economy, and climate.